bsmith89/blog/content/Education/python-lesson-balance.md

 We can trust learners to self-motivate for a time, especially when we're teaching scientists.
 Attendees are there voluntarily (I would hope).
-Likewise, learners will never have a perfect mental model for how their code is working;
+Likewise, learners will never have a perfect understanding of how their code is working, regardless of how long you spend teaching the basics.
-the key is to avoid unintentionally teaching pathological models that are difficult for the instructor to diagnose and iterate beyond.
+The key is to avoid unintentionally teaching pathological mental models that are difficult for the instructor to diagnose and iterate beyond.

 # State of the Python lesson #